nesscs/NessVMS_OS/README.md

 This will create a bootable linux usb install disk that will wipe any computer that boots it automatically, don't leave it in a machine you don't want to wipe.

 # Linux Basics
-Whenever you see ```~``` this means your "Home" directory You can paste in to the terminal using Middle Click or Clicking the Mouse wheel
+ - Whenever you see `~` this means your *Home* directory
+ - You can paste in to the terminal using Middle Click or Clicking the Mouse wheel

 ## Download Cubic Tool and Git to create the ISO
 Download some tools to get your environment ready